bminer/node-blade/README.md

 If there is no indented content beneath the line of code, then a semicolon is appended instead.

+**Disclosure for Jade users**: Unlike Jade, you can't write conditional or iterative statements in Blade without the use of the dash `-`.
+This is by design -- IMHO it helps one differentiate between logic and markup.

 Code that outputs (i.e. a code block or at the end of a tag).
 As mentioned before, it's just like a text block, except with an `=`.